DrMemCS/drmem/doc/book/content/TUTORIAL.md

 ## Configure

-`drmemd` looks for configuration information in a `.drmem.toml` file.
-This file can be in the current directory, your home directory, or in a system-wide location.
+`drmemd` looks for configuration information in a `drmem.toml` file.
+This file can be in the current directory, your home directory (as `.drmem.toml`), or in a system-wide location.
 For this tutorial, we'll simply store it in the current directory.

 Several small, useful drivers are always available so we'll use one of them.
-Create the file `.drmem.toml` with the following contents:
+Create the file `drmem.toml` with the following contents:

 ```
 [graphql]